 Artist: Paul Bley

 Paul Bley would go on to develop a very distinct, somewhat aggressive style of piano playing, featuring a lush array of soft-LOUD dynamics.
-This avant-garde technique was perfected in the early-to-mid ‘60s, culminating with his 1965 release, Closer.
-But at age 21, Bley was still a little wet behind the ears, not yet having developing his unique musical persona.
+This avant-garde technique was perfected in the early-to-mid ‘60s, culminating with the 1965 album Closer.
+But at age 21, Bley was still a little wet behind the ears.
+He hadn’t completely developed his unique musical persona yet.

-His solo runs feature not much variation in terms of volume, however technically accomplished they may be.
+Bley’s solos are technically accomplished, but they feature very little variation.
 It’s clear that the young Bley was influenced equally by impressionist classical traditions and Lennie Tristano’s experimental procedures, though not experienced enough to devote himself to either.

 In fact, the star-studded rhythm section is what provides the album with heart and soul.
 Charles Mingus, bass, and Art Blakey, drums, steal the spotlight, forming an interlocking groove that propels like a locomotive.
 They bring the emotional heft to counter Bley’s emotionally ambiguous melodies.